NR 218

 • Integers (ints) - numerical values (8 bit or 16 bit precision)

-Data Types - Continuous vs Discrete
+Continuous vs Discrete Data

 • Continuous data consists of numerical values